-Architect Predock–also known for local projects like the Rio Grande Nature Center, the Aperture Center at Mesa del Sol and George Pearl Hall School of Architecture on the University of NM Campus (pictured Below)–designed La Luz del Oeste early in his 50+-year career, between 1968-1972.
+Architect Predock–also known for local projects like the Rio Grande Nature Center, the Aperture Center at Mesa del Sol & George Pearl Hall School of Architecture on the University of NM Campus (pictured Below)–-designed La Luz del Oeste early in his 50+-year career, between 1968-1972.

 The Rio Grande Nature Center sits serenely in the middle of the MetroABQ's North Valley, surrounded by almost 800,000 people.
 Designed by Architect Antoine Predock, it is a stark

 departure from many of his other projects, namely the George Pearl Hall, below, & La Luz, above.